 Started in 2012 by the 92nd Street Young Men’s and Young Women’s Hebrew Association in Manhattan, N.Y., and the United Nations Foundation, it was created as a response to commercialization and consumerism in the post-Thanksgiving season.
-While it started in the United States, last year countries around the world joined in the movement to help solve problems at both the local and national levels.
-In recent years, Giving Tuesday raised around $27 million thanks to the more than 15,000 partner organizations in the U.S. and 15-plus countries.
+While it started in the United States, in recent years countries around the world joined in the movement to help solve problems at both the local and national levels.
+In one year alone, Giving Tuesday raised around $27 million thanks to the more than 15,000 partner organizations in the U.S. and 15-plus countries.

 “Everyone can be a philanthropist,” said Beverly Greenfield, director of media relations at 92nd Street Y, in an article in the Detroit News.
 “You don’t have to be giving a million dollars.
 This tries to get a lot of organizations in front of people and encourages them to be involved in their communities. … Giving Tuesday is about getting together and making a lot of news so we can get people focused on giving on a regular basis.”

 On one Giving Tuesday, Good Ventures, a foundation started by Facebook co-founder Dustin Moskovitz and his wife, Cari Tuna, handed out $5 million in matching monies to GiveDirectly, a nonprofit organization that distributes cash payments to poverty-stricken people around the globe.
 Elsewhere, the United Methodist Church collected $6.5 million in donations from two dozen countries.